Do you want to make a difference?

 - Plan, manages and oversee complex supply chain including inland and international transportation, custom clearances, in-country deliveries.

 - Resolve critical issues or difficulties within the supply chain, transportation and shipping activities, including identification of bottlenecks, resource and support recommendations for maximization of resources.

 - Participate in Logistics Capacity programming with bilateral partners as requested.

-- Monitor relevant SCM key performance indicators (KPIs) and work towards the improvement of the performance against set goals;
+- Establish and monitor key performance indicators (KPIs) and tools for emergency operations and early recovery program logistics activities and work towards the improvement of the performance against set goals regarding field logistics performance.

-- In collaboration with Logistics Coordinator maintain and update ERU and NFI Deployment Standard Operating Procedures, updating as required post deployment
+- Maintain and update ERU and NFI Deployment Standard Operating Procedures, updating as required post deployment